 Period-based working time framework is followed across particular sectors such as mechanical, accommodation, cultural, camping, etc services.
 The regular working time shall not exceed 120 hours in a 3 week period or 80 hours in a 2 week period.

 However, the working can also be arranged in a manner in which the regular working time does not exceed 240 hours in a 3 week period or 3 consecutive two-week periods.
 The regular working time shall not exceed 128 hours in either a 3 week period or 88 hours in any 2 week period.
 Working Hour Act (Amendment as of Jan 1, 2020) Sec 7.

 A statutory working hours bank can be introduced in all workplaces, even in cases where an employer is not a party to any collective agreement.
 In simpler terms, a working time bank refers to an arrangement where an employee can save benefits in various forms such as mentioned below to the working-hours bank and can later withdraw the corresponding amount of free time from the working hour’s bank.

 The following may be transferred to the working time bank by the employee for each occasion or with the consent of the employee for a limited period:

 - Additional and overtime hours;

-- Hours worked in a floating hours system, up to a maximum of 60 hours in a four-month follow-up period;
+- Hours worked in a Flexi hours system, up to a maximum of 60 hours in a four-month monitoring period;

-- Cash benefits, whether statutory or contractual, after first being converted into a term.
+- Cash benefits, whether statutory or contractual, after first being converted into fixed-term benefits.

-In accordance with the New Act, the employer and the employee may agree on Flexi working hours so that the employee may, within agreed limits, determine their daily working time.
-When adjusting the sliding hours, at least:
+The employer and the employee may agree on Flexi working hours so that the employee may, within agreed limits, determine their daily working time.
+The Flexi – working time agreement shall agree at least on:

 - One continuous fixed working time;